To finish our build

 4. The sheer cost of this item.

-This item costs around 3k gold, which is on par with most other viable AP items.
+This item costs around 3k gold, which is around the same as most other viable AP items.
 However, the AP it gives is very low, and the stats don't benefit you much.
 Athene's Unholy Grail, on the other hand, is vital, because it helps to control that minimal mana supply that Lux has.
 As a burst mage, you want to build as much damage, as soon as possible.
 Instead of investing into Rod of Ages, you can take the same amount of gold and get a Rabadon's Deathcap.
 (Well, a few hundred difference, but you get my point.)
 Purchasing Rabadon's Deathcap grants you almost 3x the AP you would get from buying Rod of Ages first.

 Rod of Ages simply doesn't give Lux enough benefits to make the item viable.
 As Lux is so vulnerable, the health is essentially wasted.
 The amount of AP the item grants is too trivial to start with, and will not allow you to snowball into mid-late game.
 Also, the amount of gold you spend on this item is approximately the same amount of gold you need to get Rabadon's Deathcap, which can give you almost 3x the AP.

 The only case in which you should even CONSIDER getting Rod of Ages is when you're against some (strong) AD mid champion like Zed or Kha'Zix who can pretty much instantly kill you the moment they get the opportunity.
 This is assuming you can keep a decent amount of CS even when being countered.
 It doesn't give you any damage, but the health will be your only defense other than Seeker's Armguard.